Giants vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Jack Flaherty (3-4) to the mound for his 14th start this season.
+- Jordan Montgomery (3-7) will take to the mound for the Cardinals and make his 14th start of the season.

-- Flaherty has three starts in a row of five innings or more.
+- Montgomery has three starts in a row of five innings or more.

-- In 13 appearances this season, he has finished three without allowing an earned run.
+- He has three appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent